isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 the gardens.&nbsp;</p>
 <p>Don't miss this extraordinary celebration of culture, art, and community
 under the autumn moon at Jurong Lake Gardens!</p>
-<p><a rel="noopener noreferrer nofollow" target="_blank">Lights</a><a href="#_msocom_1" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[ZG1]</a>&nbsp;
-<a href="#_msocom_2" class="msocomanchor" rel="noopener noreferrer nofollow" target="_blank">[ZG2]</a>&nbsp; by the Lake 2025 is organised by National Parks Board,
+<p>Lights by the Lake 2025 is organised by National Parks Board, with special
-with special thanks to our event partners, AUX Media Pte.
+thanks to our event partners, AUX Media Pte.
 Ltd, Nanyang Inc., National Arts Council, National Gallery Singapore, People’s Association, and Science Centre Singapore.
 We are also grateful for the support of Hipster Inc, People’s Assocation, PAssion Wave@Jurong Lake Gardens, Singapore Red Cross, Taman Jurong C2E, and Southwest CDC.
 LOVE972 is the official radio station for this year's festival.
 Jurong Lake Gardens is part of the National Arts Council's Arts and Culture Nodes Network.</p>
 <p><em>Watch this space for more exciting updates!</em>
 </p>
 <div class="isomer-image-wrapper">